Lab: 848-445-5630 (WRL 371)

-The focus in the UGroup laboratory is the synthesis and characterization of biocompatible, biodegradable polymers for medical, dental, cosmetic and personal care applications.
-We engage motivated and creative researchers from chemistry, engineering, biology and pharmacy at all levels - from high school students to visiting scientists from internatioanl labs.
+The UGroup laboratory centers on polymeric bioactives; specifically, the design of biocompatible, biodegradable polymers that will improve human health.
+Given that our starting materials are naturally occuring and our polymeric bioactives safe, we incorporate green chemistry approaches to the polymer life-cycle.
+We engage motivated and creative researchers from chemistry, engineering, biology and pharmacy at all levels - from high school students to visiting scientists from international labs.
 This diverse and creative research environment leads to many discoveries; we learn the vocabulary of intellectual property (eg, patents) and industrial collaborations as it pertains to our published research in drug delivery.

-Regarding bioactivity, the AMs specifically inhibit the uptake of "bad cholesterol" (ie, low density lipoproteins).
+Regarding bioactivity, the AMs specifically inhibit the uptake of "bad cholesterol" (ie, LDL).
 In collaboration with Prabhas Moghe (Rutgers, Biomedical Engineering), we examine methods to enhance biological interactions - evaluating amphiphilicity, branching, stereochemistry, pKa and other factors via new chemical structures.
-With funding from NIH and the Coulter Foundation, we are developing novel polymers that may be used to treat cardiovascular disease.
+With funding from NIH and the Coulter Foundation, we are developing new bioactive polymers that can potenential reverse atherogenesis.

 Another critical aspect in developing novel technologies is stability - stability upon storage/sterilization and stability in vivo.
 With J&J's Sterile Process Technology group, we demonstrate that the AMs remain unchanged with exposure to sterilization processes for J&J's products.
-With Bob Prud'homme (Princeton, Chemical Engineering), the AMs are kinetically entrapped into nanoparticles via flash preciptiation such that AMs are delivered over extended time periods.
+With Bob Prud'homme (Princeton, Chemical Engineering), the AMs are kinetically entrapped into nanoparticles via flash preciptiation such that AMs are stabilized in serum over extended time periods.

 PolyAspirin is the first example of a PolymerDrug: a polymer that degrades into a bioactive such as salicylic acid that can locally reduce inflammation and pain.
-In addition to non-steroidal anti-inflammatory drugs (NSAIDs), several other drug classes are being investigated, including antiseptics, antioxidants, antimicrobials, and opiates.
+In addition to non-steroidal anti-inflammatory drugs (NSAIDs), many other drug classes have been investigated, including antiseptics, antioxidants, antimicrobials, and opiates.

 Awards & Honors (selected)